 I am elated to share that I have been promoted recently to [new position] at [company name].
 I have been a part of this amazing company for over 10 years and I couldn't be more excited to take on this new role and continue to contribute to its success.

 I am grateful to be a part of such a talented and dedicated team.
 I would like to extend my sincere gratitude to my previous manager, [@tag name], for providing me with the skills, knowledge and guidance that helped me to excel in sales and lead a big team with confidence.

 Although I will miss my previous team, I am looking forward to the new opportunities and challenges that come with this new position and excited to see what the future holds. #careergrowth #promotion #newjob

 Your LinkedIn profile is a great place to share your new job with your professional network, whether you've changed employers or not.
 Your LinkedIn is one of your first results to show up on Google, so it's smart to keep your current position accurate.

 We also suggest you leverage your LinkedIn profile by keeping each section up to date and optimized.
-A great way to check your LinkedIn profile is to download Teal’s Free Chrome Extension which includes an automated LinkedIn Review.
+A great way to check your LinkedIn profile is to download Teal’s Free Chrome Extension which includes an automated LinkedIn Profile Review.
 Once you install the extension, just go to your profile page and click on the Teal logo.
 You’ll see a list of recommendations on how best to optimize your profile and can make updates as needed.